KennethBates/docs/docs/guides/move-your-octopus-instance-to-another-server/move-the-server.md

 ![master key](/docs/images/3048440/5865780.png "width=500")

-- Data that is stored in the file system needs moving over to the new server.
+- Data that is stored in the file system needs to be moved over to the new server.
 These are your Packages stored in the built-in package repository, your artifacts, and your Task Logs.
 - Tentacle thumbprints are stored in the database.
 If you’re using the same database, you won’t need to re-configure your Tentacles.
 - [Remote connections](https://msdn.microsoft.com/en-us/library/ms191464.aspx) need to be enabled and configured in SQL server if applicable.